Speech Language Therapist at NZ Ministry of Education, Northland

 Kua rite koe mō tēnei mahi? | Are you ready to make a difference?

 We need to reflect the diverse communities we serve, so we welcome applications from individuals of all backgrounds, orientations, and identities.
-Our organisation is committed to building racial equity and excellence in the education sector.
+As an organisation, we are committed to building racial equity and excellence in the education sector.
 We provide flexible working environments where everyone feels relevant, valued and supported.

 If this opportunity interests you, please submit your cover letter and resume by using the ‘apply' button.